WasmCert/WasmCert-Coq/README.md

 - [ ] Update the function frame and related definitions to match the 1.0 standard.
 - [ ] Finish the type soundness proofs.

+This repository also contains some experimental work on a binary parser and Iris integration.

 # Installation

 The project comes with an `esy` packaging.